-Since v.1856, the old noise reduction processor has been replaced with a brand new algorithm, Natural Intelligence Noise Reduction (NINR).
+Since v.1856, the old noise reduction processor has been replaced with a brand new algorithm, Natural Intelligence Noise Reduction (NINR) which is constantly being updated and improved.
 This results in better intelligibility with fewer artifacts, deeper noise cancellation and lower CPU utilization.